artainmo/machine-learning/README.md

 > Everything in the universe can be described using mathematical functions.
 Supervised machine learning tries to approximate the underlying function of a phenomenon using observable data.

-Neural networks become practical when data is not linearly separable and consists of lots of parameters, practical for image recognition for example whereby at least each gray-scaled pixel forms a parameter input.
+Neural networks become practical when data is not linearly separable and consists of lots of parameters, practical for image recognition for example whereby at least each gray-scaled pixel forms a parameter input.<br>
 Can be used for both classification(choose a label) or regression(choose a quantity).

 They consist of multiple node layers: